bkoprucu/jekyll4test/_posts/2024-10-05-Using-Lombok-wisely.md

 ## Did we consider native Java features instead of `@Builder`, `@With`, etc.?

+(At this point I )

 By the time of writing this article, native withers for records are in development: [JEP-468](https://openjdk.org/jeps/468).

 For builders: Named arguments like in Kotlin probably won't come to Java, but Project Valhalla's [value classes](https://openjdk.org/jeps/401) will promote domain driven design solutions (less primitive obsession), allowing for safer to constructors, which reduces the need for builders - perhaps a topic for another article.

 If these features are present by the time you're reading, consider using them.

+## Are we using records effectively?

+Record classes are not introduced provide a concise syntax or as an answer to `@Value`, `@Getter` etc. They are new semantics and provide

 Besides that, record classes are making `@Value`, `@Getter`, etc. redundant, while bringing new semantics, and new possibilities to software design.